dotext/AdguardForMac/README.md

 ## Contribution

 <a id="issue"></a>
-### How to report an issue?
+### How to report an issue

 GitHub can be used to report a bug or to submit a feature request.
 To do so, go to [this page](https://github.com/AdguardTeam/AdguardForMac/issues) and click the *New issue* button.

->**Note:** for the filter-related issues (missed ads, false positives etc.) use our [reporting tool](https://kb.adguard.com/technical-support/reporting-tool#mac).
+>**Note:** for the filter-related issues (missed ads, false positives etc.) use our [reporting tool](https://link.adtidy.org/forward.html?action=report&app=home&from=github).

 <a id="contribution-translating"></a>
 ### Translating AdGuard

-If you want to help with AdGuard translations, please learn more about translating our products here: https://kb.adguard.com/en/general/adguard-translations
+If you want to help with AdGuard translations, please learn more about translating our products [here](https://adguard.com/kb/miscellaneous/contribute/translate/program/).

 <a id="contribution-other"></a>
 ### Other options

 Here is a [dedicated page](https://adguard.com/contribute.html) for those who are willing to contribute.

 <a id="beta-tester"></a>
-### How to become a beta tester?
+### How to become a beta tester

 You can submit an application to participate in AdGuard for Mac beta-testing program.
 All necessary information on this topic can be found on the [dedicated page](https://adguard.com/beta.html).

-<a id="our-plans"></a>
-## Our plans

-To see the "big picture", to watch current progress and to get an idea of approximate dates for upcoming AdGuard for Mac releases, see this page: https://github.com/AdguardTeam/AdGuardforMac/milestones